Sky360-Repository/gui-openmct/README.md

 The commands below should be used to get this ROS package up and running in VSCode and using the ROS dev container<br>
 2. cd simpletracer-ros2-ws [open this file in VS Code.]<br>
 3. code .
 [Type this in VS Code's terminal. <br>
-4. Restart in Dev container [popup box on lower right of VS Code Terminal.
-Click on Dev Container.n This may take a few minutes.]<br>
+4. Restart in Dev container [You will see a box popup on lower right of VS Code Terminal.
+Click on Dev Container.
+This may take a few/several minutes.]<br>
 5. ./setup.sh [Type in VS Code's terminal.
 This step is needed only once.]<br>
 6. ./build.sh  [Type this in VS Code's terminal.] <br>
 7. ./launch.sh   [Type this in VS Code's terminal.]
 <br><br>
-switch to another shell in simpletracker container<br>
+switch to another terminal in simpletracker container [In VS Code.]<br>
 start rosbridge_server:<br>
-ros2 launch rosbridge_server rosbridge_websocket.launch [or type: ros2 launch rosbridge_server rosbridge_websocket_launch.xml  -depends on your files in your ros2 install]<br>
 ros2 launch rosbridge_server rosbridge_websocket.launch<br>
 <br><br>
-switch to another shell in simpletracker container<br>
+switch to another terminal in simpletracker container [In VS Code.]<br>
 check if messages are being sent:<br>
 ros2 topic echo /sky360/frames/annotated/compressed --no-arr
 <br><br><br>